MichaelSpila97/S3K_Genetic_Algorithm/README.md

 #Sonic3-K_Game_Genetic_Algorithm

                                           Algorithm Version 2 Description

                                          Name: Segmented Stability Algorithm
-                                            (DO NOT USE)

                  The Segmented Stability Algorithm works on the idea of the algorithm training entities on smaller but equal segments of the game over and over again until an entities fitness rating is over 90% then that entities DNA is used by other entities in futher genertaion as they tackle the next segment of the game.
 The algorithm will be preformed as flowed:

                  1. All entities in a generation play till they play out a certain set number of action: